JacobSmxth/urban-style/README.md

-# UrbanStyle E-commerce Store 🛍️
+# Portfolio Showcase - Jacob 🎨

-> Elevate Your Wardrobe with Timeless Fashion
+> A Professional Portfolio Website Showcasing Creative Work

-A modern e-commerce platform built with React, Material UI, and Redux Toolkit, offering a seamless shopping experience with a minimalist design aesthetic.
+A modern portfolio platform built with React and Material UI, designed to showcase projects, skills, and professional experience in an elegant and interactive way.

 ## Features